This article looks at some of the processes involved with managing and releasing marks and feedback in Canvas.

 Releasing grades to students

 A manual grade posting policy should be in place, meaning that staff need to take action to ‘post grades’ once ready.
-For step by step instructions on releasing grades see:
+If a rubric has been completed in Canvas, posting grades will release the rubric as completed by the marker including the assessors name (see

 How do students access grades?